MSBeni/BaseFlask-Cognistat/README.md

 * **runtime.txt** file: To tell heroku what language (python) and what version you are using
 * **requirements.txt** file: Telling heroku what libraries we are using in this project nad how to install them.
+    - Note: The uwsgi library added for this project is responsible for multi-process support, restarting processes if they hang up and so on.
+It is not needed to be installed locally (need a c compiler).